“Last week I bought a life insurance retirement policy. All I’ve got to do is keep up the payments for 15 years, then my agent can retire.”

 Thanks again to the Palm Beach Letter for their ground-breaking research.
 You can find them at PalmBeachLetter.com.

-To find out more about how you can start your own Income for Life policy, contact us for a no-obligation consultation.
+To find out more about how you can start your own Income for Life/ high cash value whole life policy, contact us for a no-obligation consultation.
 Our own Kim D. H. Butler is one of the top experts in the country on innovative financial strategies that utilize dividend-paying permanent life insurance (also called “whole life” or “participating” insurance).
 You can also explore how else this strategy can benefit you by reading Kim’s best-selling little book on life insurance, Live Your Life Insurance.